h4master/Friday-Night-RYTP-source/README.md

-Ayo, this mod is still under development.
+Ayo, this mod is still under development. \n
 So... you can download alpha versions and watch the development of the mod... probably.